 High Intensity Focused Ultrasound (HIFU) is the name for a technique to treat prostate cancer.
 Like a magnifying glass focuses light rays to a focal point, HIFU concentrates sound waves on a precisely targeted, tiny area of diseased tissue.
 HIFU heats the tissue to about 100°C degrees and destroys it.

-The advantage of visually Directed HIFU over conventional HIFU is that the surgeon uses real-time feedback to adjust the amount of energy needed to ensure eradication of the diseased tissue whilst protecting healthy tissues.
+The advantage of visually directed HIFU over conventional HIFU is that the surgeon uses real-time feedback to adjust the amount of energy needed to ensure eradication of the diseased tissue whilst protecting healthy tissues.
 The active involvement of the surgeon in the planning and treatment achieves a higher rate of success.

 HIFU is a relatively new treatment that has become popular as it is minimally invasive with few side effects.